 Handstands can have very practical uses; even animals know that.

-But at some point you have to imagine that stuff all kind of smells the same.
+But at some point, you have to imagine that stuff all kind of smells the same.
 So what’s an adorably terrifying bear to do to set itself apart?

-Say you’re a skunk, and want to show the world you have more to offer the world than your better known, albeit less desirable traits.
+Say you’re a skunk and want to show the world you have more to offer the world than your better known, albeit less desirable traits.

 Boots shows incredible body control and has no doubt become the biggest inspiration in the domestic feline community since the kitten from the “Hang in there, baby” posters.

 But enough about the animal kingdom, what about the home team?
 What can handstands do for those of us good ol’ Homo sapiens?

-Tameru Zegeye, the “Miracle Man of Ethiopia”, set a world record for travelling 76 meters in one minute while balanced on hand crutches.
+Tameru Zegeye, the “Miracle Man of Ethiopia”, set a world record for traveling 76 meters in one minute while balanced on hand crutches.

 She showcased her abilities on America’s Got Talent by doing a handstand and shooting a bow and arrow with her feet.
 Feel free to read that sentence again.

 And yes, she got a bullseye.

 You may be wondering, other than blowing David Hasselhoff’s mind, what good can a handstand do for you?

-But that’s not all — your core gets in on the action as well, since being upside down puts constant tension on your abs, hamstrings and hip flexors.
+But that’s not all — your core gets in on the action as well, since being upside down puts constant tension on your abs, hamstrings, and hip flexors.